 The City of West Chicago would like to remind residents of the return of the following seasonal services:

-- Free Leaf Collection: Residents may dispose of an unlimited quantity of leaves during the week of April 3 – April 7, 2017 on the regularly scheduled garbage pickup day.
+- One-week Free Leaf Collection: Residents may dispose of an unlimited quantity of leaves during the week of April 2 – April 6, 2018 on the regularly scheduled garbage pickup day.
 No stickers are required for leaves during this week; however, no other yard waste may be mixed with them.
 All leaves must be placed in a biodegradable “Kraft” yard waste bag or a 95-gallon yard waste cart.
 Leaves will not be accepted in plastic bags or cardboard boxes.

-- Yard Waste Collection: Yard waste collection will resume April 3, 2017 through November 30, 2017.
+- Yard Waste Collection: Yard waste collection will resume April 2 – November 30, 2018.
 All yard waste that is not placed in a 95-gallon yard waste cart must be placed in a biodegradable “Kraft” yard waste bag with a universal sticker attached.

-- Brush Pickup: The City’s monthly brush pickup program, which runs May through November of each year, is scheduled to begin on May 1, 2017.
+- Brush Pickup: The City’s monthly brush pickup program runs May 7 – November 5, 2018.
 Brush must be placed at the curb no earlier than two days prior to the first Monday of each month.

 - Cross-Connection Control Devices: As a means of protecting the City’s public water supply system from contamination due to backsiphonage or backflow of contaminants or pollutants through the customer’s water service connection, the City requires certain water users to install and maintain an approved backflow prevention (cross-connection control) device.
 The purpose of the cross-connection control device is to prevent materials from entering the public water system if, and/or when, the pressure of the private water system exceeds the pressure of the public water system.
 Per City Code and State statute, all cross-connection control devices shall be inspected at the time of installation and at least annually by the consumer using a person approved by the Illinois Environmental Protection Agency as a Cross Connection Control Device Inspector (CCCDI).
 The inspection of mechanical devices shall include physical testing in accordance with the manufacturer’s instructions.
 Results of the devices inspected must be forwarded to the City’s Public Works Department.
 Please call the Public Works Department at (630) 293-2255 with any questions.